The skin & its many roles …

 Did you know your body only needs one hour per week of sunlight on the hands, arms and face to make vitamin D?
 That is less than 10 mins a day.
 So even if you are 10 mins a day exposing face, arms and hands you will be producing the vitamin D we all need to absorb calcium and promote bone growth, healthy teeth and muscles.
 So, if you have been out and about in summer you should have enough vitamin D in your body, take supplements during the next winter months, and enrich your diet with Fatty fish and seafood which are among the richest natural food sources of vitamin D, also mushrooms and free range eggs ….
 To keep it at good levels till the spring comes.

-Elimination is another important role of the skin
+Elimination is an important role of the skin

 The skin is a giant organ of elimination, getting rid of all the waste through the pores with the sweat.
 If the other organs of elimination: kidneys and colon are not working efficiently, a variety of skin dis-eases ranging from eczema, acne, dermatitis, psoriasis, boils, may occur, because the body is trying to push out through the skin more toxins than the skin can effectively cope with.